tent/tent.io/content/blog/the-tent-manifesto.md

 ### Every user has the right to communicate with any other user, regardless of their service provider.

-No service provider shall interfere with the communications of any group or paid of users, or exclude any users on the basis of their service provider.
+No service provider shall interfere with the communications of any group or pair of users, or exclude any users on the basis of their service provider.

 ### Every user has the right to take their data and relationships with them.